-Doctor Who, BBC One (2006 – present)
+Doctor Who, BBC One (1963 – 1989, 2005 – present)

-Hailing from British television channel BBC One, Doctor Who tells the tale of Time Lord aka The Doctor, and his companions as they travel to different times and try to prevent evil forces from changing history and hurting innocent lives.
+Hailing from British television channel BBC One, Doctor Who tells the tale of the Time Lord aka The Doctor, and his companions as they travel to different times and try to prevent evil forces from changing history and hurting innocent lives.

 Doctor Who is not only a huge part of the fabric of British popular culture but by now this time travel show has found its way into the hearts of many people all over the world.

 It has inspired many spin-offs in the form of TV shows, comic books, movies, novels, you name it.
-But more than that, by now it has become an industry-standard both when it comes to science-fiction television series and shows about time travel.
+But more than that, by now it has become an industry standard both when it comes to science-fiction television series and shows about time travel.

 Where to watch Doctor Who: